Ryan McMahon Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in the league.

-- The Blue Jays' 3.72 team ERA ranks second among all league pitching staffs.
+- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).

-- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (163 total, 1.2 per game).
+- Blue Jays pitchers combine to allow 165 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- The Blue Jays are sending Ryu (3-1) out for his sixth start of the season.
-He is 3-1 with a 2.25 ERA and 20 strikeouts in 24 2/3 innings pitched.

-- His last appearance was on Saturday against the Cleveland Guardians, when the lefty threw five innings, surrendering two earned runs while allowing four hits.
+- In his last outing on Sunday against the Cleveland Guardians, the left-hander went six innings, giving up four earned runs while surrendering six hits.

-- The 36-year-old has an ERA of 2.25, with 7.5 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .211 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.